-Then to turn grilled meat into a meal I make and pack a variety of sauces and marinades into the Sinchies.
+Then to turn grilled meat into a meal I make and pack a variety of sauces and marinades into the pouches or jars.
 A Japanese style sesame sauce goes well with most meats and cooked vegetables so I make a good supply of that and a sweet chilli marinade is another option that adds some spice and variety to lamb, chicken and beef, I’ve even brushed it onto a piece of salmon while it grills.
-Another pouch holds some home made mango chutney for with meat or I’ll use it to dress up the wine-o’clock cheese and crackers.
+Another pouch holds some homemade mango chutney for with meat or I’ll use it to dress up the wine-o’clock cheese and crackers.

 This trip we made yakatori skewers and served them with sesame dipping sauce, lamb cutlets in a sweet chilli and garlic marinade, steak with a pink peppercorn sauce and crispy skin salmon.
 Getting in touch with nature doesn’t mean doing without delicious wholesome food!

-Soup is high on my list, I pack it together with a batch of home made bread rolls and we eat it for lunch most days on cool weather trips.
-Warming up after the mornings hike with a bowl of steaming soup while watching the pademalons playing and resting around the picnic area is hard to beat.
+Soup is high on my list, I pack it together with a batch of homemade bread rolls and we eat it for lunch most days on cool-weather trips.
+Warming up after the morning’s hike with a bowl of steaming soup while watching the pademelons playing and resting around the picnic area is hard to beat.

-The Sinchies bags are freezer safe so I used the 1kg ones, made the soup ahead, froze it and it doubled as great ice bricks in the esky keeping everything perfectly cold until we were able to unpack it into the fridge later that afternoon.
-It also makes stacking so much easier.
+The Stasher bags are freezer safe so I used the 1kg ones, made the soup ahead, froze it and it doubled as great ice bricks in the cooler keeping everything perfectly cold until we were able to unpack it into the fridge later that afternoon.
+It also makes stacking into a limited space so much easier.

 The Green Smoothie